-- Bring forward the planned expansion of our Mental Health at Work training offering and build on the blended learning innovations introduced at pace in 2020. - Continue to push for formal recognition as the nation's Ambulance Auxiliary. - Begin development of processes and systems to digitise our patient reporting, to enhance our learning. - Continue our drive for higher standards of event healthcare across the sector when mass public events return.
+- > Bring forward the planned expansion of our Mental Health at Work training offering and build on the blended learning innovations introduced at pace - Continue to push for formal recognition as the nation's Ambulance Auxiliary. - Begin development of processes and systems to digitise our patient reporting, to enhance our learning. - ➤ Continue our drive for higher standards of event healthcare across the sector when mass public events return.

-An inclusive charity ensuring the best experience for all St John peopleA sustainable charity, connected to the communities we serveEnsuring a rewarding place to volunteer and work,we serve
+An inclusive charity ensuring the best A sustainable charity, experience for all St John people connected to the communities

 Ensuring a rewarding place to volunteer and work, where our people feel proud, honoured and valued and creating an open, safe and supportive culture that promotes health, wellbeing and personal resilience.

-We serve Becoming more representative and inclusive of the communities we serve, deepening our understanding of their needs.
+Becoming more representative and inclusive of the communities we serve, deepening our understanding of their needs.